-The color was noticeable in the setting (which is why we recommend higher color for halo settings as we explain in our color article), but I don’t think it was lower than K. The cut on the diamond was about average (I’d say it was on the low end of excellent cut).
+The color was noticeable in the setting (which is why we recommend higher color for halo settings as we explain in our diamond color article), but I don’t think it was lower than K. The cut on the diamond was about average (I’d say it was on the low end of excellent cut).

 But even if I picked out superior quality to what they offered, you’d still save quite a bit.
-I would recommend a ring like this, paired with a diamond like this.
+I would recommend a ring like this from James Allen, paired with a diamond like this.
 You end up with a far superior ring in every way possible (better color, better clarity, more diamond weight on setting) for $1,820.
 That is a whopping 36% cheaper for a far superior product.
 Not to mention, if you don’t have it shipped to New York or Maryland, you wouldn’t pay sales tax.

 The salesperson really got on our nerves when she showed us a larger diamond to accompany that setting.

 It took all the willpower we can muster to bite our tongues.
 After hearing all about Ben Bridge’s focus on cut and how that is their highest priority, we were shown this terrible diamond; a horribly cut 1.006 I SI2 for $6,130 (including tax).

 There is just no excuse for a company with a shred of respect to have this diamond, and its flat out embarrassing to have them show it to us after giving us their salesman BS lines about how important cut is.

 If you take a look at a round diamond search on James Allen (or any other respectable site), you will see that about 90% of all diamonds listed receive an Excellent or Very Good cut grade from GIA (or a 0 or 1 cut grade from AGS).
 This diamond falls far below any of those.